shikhashikz/shikhashikz.github.io/_posts/2021-05-30-Inspiration-Dailyblogpostchallenge.md

 *✍️Capture your key takeaways in a post*

-Adding the sixth one, you can not keep on looking for Inspiration every other day and re drawing your board.
+Adding the fifth one, you can not keep on looking for Inspiration every other day and re drawing your board.
 Once you have made a plan stick to it.
 As in my previous post, I did mention that there will be variations depending on how that day is unfolding, but more or less if there is a plan, it will pull you back to the basics.

 I can not help sharing this post on the first initial wins from [Seth Godin](https://seths.blog/2018/10/the-first-1000-are-the-most-difficult/)